Niece Waidhofer Stuns In Strappy Black Underwear As She Hits Back At Fans Criticism Over Her Face

 Her brunette hair was parted to the side and styled in gentle waves.
 Earlier, her hair had been perfectly coifed but now it was somewhat in disarray.
 With some further adjustments to her tresses, she then moved her head around so that everyone could see her from all angles.

-Niece’s followers were quick to respond after she posted the video.
-Within a mere six hours, the clip had already racked up a whopping 320,00 likes and nearly 2,000 comments from her dedicated supporters, many of whom were eager to show their appreciation for the racy model.

-“People are so dumb — why do they follow someone they have nasty things to say about.
-U HOT AF,” wrote fellow Instagram sensation Gabriella Abutbol.
+Niece's followers were quick to respond after she posted the video.
+Within a mere six hours, the clip had already racked up a whopping 320,00 likes and nearly 2,000 comments from her dedicated supporters, many of whom were eager to show their appreciation for the racy model."People are so dumb — why do they follow someone they have nasty things to say about.
+U HOT AF," wrote fellow Instagram sensation Gabriella Abutbol.

 "I think [you're a] beautiful and very attractive woman," a fan declared.